Cookie policy for www.sosiaalivakuutus.fi

 The register contains the following identifying details:

-- name of company or person submitting the order
+• name of the company/person submitting the order

 Additional information included in the register: